Audio Recording Tips

 I finally boost 250 Hz for bass guitar to make those notes more audible, I use Q of 2.0, and boost at 3dB.

-As a rule the kick drum needs to be dip at around 250Hz to 400Hz with Q of 2~3, to remove those card board sound, this makes the bass guitar notes more audible as well as the distortion guitar.
+As a rule the kick drum needs to be dip at around 250Hz to 400Hz with Q of 2~3, to remove this card board sound, this makes the bass guitar notes more audible as well as the distortion guitar.

 This will make the bass frequencies 45Hz to 250Hz, a place just for bass guitar and kick drums.